deadlydog/deadlydog.github.io/_posts/2023-08-15-Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 PowerShell 7.3.6 is the latest version at the time of writing this post.
 Due of the nuances around using PowerShell classes and enums in modules, they don't quite feel like a complete first-class citizen yet.
-Hopefully later versions of PowerShell will improve the language and tooling to make using classes and enums in modules easier and more seamless.
+Hopefully later versions of PowerShell will improve the language and tooling to make using classes and enums in modules easier and more straightforward.

 Happy coding!